dinith95/CodingBook/devops/kubernates/kubernates.md

 ### from secret key ref

 - can be bound to  as **env variable** at the **container level**
+- if key is not specified **all data in secret file** is passed as values

 ``` yaml
  env: